paulaheupel/SynDiff/README.md

 where .mat files has shape of (#images, width, height) and image values are between 0 and 1.0.
 ### Sample Data
-Sample toy data can also found under 'SynDiff_sample_data' folder of the repository.
+Sample toy data can also be found under 'SynDiff_sample_data' folder of the repository.